-What is funded ELC and how much can my child get?
+What is funded Early Learning and Childcare (ELC) and how much can my child get?

 All 3 and 4 year olds, and around a quarter of 2 year olds can get up to 600 hours of Early Learning and Childcare, funded by the Scottish Government.
 That works out at about 16 hours a week if you use it during school term-time, or around 12 hours a week if you use it year round.
 And it’s about to get even bigger and better.